AdobeDocs/learning-manager.en/help/migrated/kb/publish-issue-eu-domain.md

 1. Copy the configuration file **AdobeCaptivate.ini** to your desktop.

    ![](assets/cp-captivate.ini.png)
+   *View the configuration file*

 1. Open the copied file from your desktop onto a Notepad.
-1. Change the value of LearningManagerBaseUrl = [https://learningmanager.adobe.com/inappstarter](https://learningmanager.adobe.com/inappstarter) to LearningManagerBaseUrl = [https://learningmanagereu.adobe.com/inappstarter](https://learningmanagereu.adobe.com/inappstarter)
+1. Change the value of LearningManagerBaseUrl = `https://learningmanager.adobe.com/inappstarter` to LearningManagerBaseUrl = `https://learningmanagereu.adobe.com/inappstarter`

    ![](assets/cp-primebaseurl.png)
+   *View PrimeBaseURL*

 1. Save changes made to the Notepad.
 1. Copy the saved file that you edited and paste it back to the file path.
 Replace the original file in  `kbd C:\\Program Files\\Adobe\\Adobe Captivate 2019 x64`